Long Tall Sally

-"Long Tall Sally", also known as "Long Tall Sally (The Thing)", is a rock and roll song written by Robert "Bumps" Blackwell, Enotris Johnson, and Little Richard.
+"Long Tall Sally", also known as "Long Tall Sally (The Thing)", is a rock and roll song written by Robert "Bumps" Blackwell, Enotris Johnson, and Little Richard and released on Richard's album Here's Little Richard.
 Richard recorded it for Specialty Records, which released it as a single in March 1956, backed with "Slippin' and Slidin'.

 The single reached number one on the Billboard rhythm and blues chart, staying at the top for six of 19 weeks, while peaking at number six on the pop chart.
 It received the Cash Box Triple Crown Award in 1956.
 The song as sung by Little Richard is listed at number 55 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 It also ranked at number 45 on Billboard's year-end singles of 1956.

 It became one of the singer's best-known hits and has become a rock and roll standard covered by hundreds of artists, including Elvis Presley, Fleetwood Mac, the Kinks and the Beatles.

+In 1999, the 1956 Little Richard recording of "Long Tall Sally" on Specialty Records was inducted into the Grammy Hall of Fame.

 History

-"Tutti Frutti" was a big hit for Little Richard and Specialty in early 1956, reaching number two in the R&B charts.
-Pat Boone's cover version of the song reached number 12 in the pop charts.
-Although this meant an unexpected cash income for the Specialty publishing firm, A&R man and producer "Bumps" Blackwell and a proud Richard decided to write a song that was so up-tempo and the lyrics so fast that Boone would not be able to handle it.
+"Tutti Frutti" was a big hit for Little Richard and Specialty in early 1956, reaching number two on the R&B charts.
+Pat Boone's cover version of the song from his album Pat Boone reached number 12 on the pop charts.
+Although this meant an unexpected cash income for the Specialty publishing firm, A&R man and producer Robert "Bumps" Blackwell and a proud Richard decided to write a song that was so up-tempo and the lyrics so fast that Boone would not be able to handle it.
 (Boone eventually did record his own version, however, which reached number 18.)

 According to Blackwell, he was introduced to a little girl by Honey Chile, a popular disc-jockey.
 The girl had written a song for Little Richard to record so she could pay the treatment for her ailing aunt Mary.
 The song, actually a few lines on a piece of paper, went like this:

 Not wishing to upset an influential disc-jockey, Blackwell accepted the offer and took the idea to Richard, who was reluctant at first.
 Nevertheless, the line "ducked back in the alley" was exactly what they were looking for, and Richard kept practicing until he could sing it as fast as possible.
 They worked on the song, adding verses and a chorus, until they got the hit they wanted.
 Enotris Johnson (1935–2015) was a local songwriter; her involvement in writing the song, and others, was uncertain until it was confirmed by her family after her death.
-Featuring a tenor saxophone solo by Lee Allen (as did "Tutti Frutti"), "Long Tall Sally" was the best-selling 45 of the history of Specialty Records.
+Featuring a tenor saxophone solo by Lee Allen (as did "Tutti Frutti"), "Long Tall Sally" was the best-selling 45 in the history of Specialty Records.